 Recommended NVIDIA drivers:

 You can easily switch between CPU and GPU with a single click.
-In the Arnold plugins, you'll find a new Render Device setting in the Render Settings > System section.
+You'll find a new Render Device setting in the Render Settings > System section in the Arnold plugins.

 You can use